 Make sure you have support

 Even some micro doses of psychedelics can bring up emotional content.
 Make sure that you are resources with social support incase some difficult content comes up for you.
 Having close friends to reach out to as well as a therapist is recommended if you intend to try microdosing mushrooms or other psychedelics for depression.
 There are more and more psychedelic integration circle and support groups sprouting up.
 Check to see if there’s a psychedelic community meet up near you.
 If not, there are lots of online forums.

-For a guide on how to make your own DIY microdose setup, be sure to tune in to Part 2 and Part 3 of the microdosing series
+To learn how to make your own DIY microdose setup, be sure to tune in to Part 2 and Part 3 of our microdosing series.